nephatrine/docker-drone-ci/README.md

 **[*] Changes to some configuration files may require service restart to take immediate effect.**

-Some configuration files are required for system operation and will be recreated with their default settings if deleted.

 ## Network Services

 This container runs network services that are intended to be exposed outside